mrmartineau/Boost-Snippets/readme.md

-# Kickoff Snippets for Sublime Text
+# Kickoff Snippets

+> For Sublime Text, Atom

 Use these snippets if you use the [Kickoff framework](https://github.com/trykickoff/kickoff/) & [Sublime Text](http://sublimetext.com)